keymetrics/app-playground/README.md

 $ pm2 start app.js
 ```

-Comment the return in app.js to discover the other features of Keymetrics.
+Comment the return in app.js to discover the other features of PM2 Plus.

-## Link PM2 with Keymetrics
+## Link PM2 with PM2 Plus

-Create a new Bucket on Keymetrics : [https://app.keymetrics.io/#/bucket/new](https://app.keymetrics.io/#/bucket/new)
+Create a new Bucket on PM2 Plus : [https://app.pm2.io/](https://app.pm2.io/)